Maximizing Your Thrift Savings Plan Contributions In A Combat Zone

 Because so many military families have learned the basics of contributing to the TSP, we’re getting a lot of questions about maximizing those contributions during deployments to combat zones.
 Military pay in a combat zone is exempt from federal and state taxes, and servicemembers are also eligible for much higher contributions to the TSP.
-I’ll get into the gory details during this post, but for now I’ll mention that the annual additions limit of the tax code is $55,000/year.
+I’ll get into the gory details during this post, but for now I’ll mention that the annual additions limit of the tax code is $55,000/year in 2018, and $56,000/year in 2019.
 That limit applies even when you’re not in the combat zone for the entire year!

 Later in this post I’ll also answer the question that most of you are thinking right now:

 Hey Nords, I just checked my Leave and Earnings Statement and, golly dude, I’m not getting paid $55K this *year*– let alone during this deployment.
 I have expenses, too.
 Where the heck are people getting the money for this?!?”